gitlabhq/gitlab-runner/docs/commands/README.md

 | `run`, `exec`, `run-single` | **SIGQUIT** | Stop accepting a new builds.
 Exit as soon as currently running builds do finish (**graceful shutdown**). |
 | `run` | **SIGHUP** | Force to reload configuration file |

+If your operating system is configured to automatically restart the service if it fails (which is the default on some platforms) it may automatically restart the runner if it's shut down by the signals above.

 ## Commands overview

 This is what you see if you run `gitlab-runner` without any arguments: